dhoelle/redactr/README.md

 }
 ```

+### Wrapping

 By default secrets are unredacted without the original secret wrapping.
-You can add it back with the `-w` flag:
+You can add it back with the `-w`/`--wrap-tokens` flag:

-Unredact those secrets:
 ```sh
 redactr unredact -w <<EOF
 {